miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 We would have to select a click-depth of 3 if we used <= a million.
-If we did < a million, it'd be a click-depth of 2 that we'd visualize and the end product would *feel** very different because of the vastly different amount of nodes on the network graph.
+If we did < a million, it'd be a click-depth of 2 that we'd visualize and the end product would **feel** very different because of the vastly different amount of nodes on the network graph.
 Not critical, but something to keep in mind about this.
 The difference between being well-under the visualization limit and way over is often just 1 click-depth, and it might be good to go over his with the client because how this click-depth nosedive looks reveals tons of issues about their site.

+Oops!
+That's pages&#151; ***not edges!*** Edges are going to reach a million long before pages do.
+I can't even use this efficient aggregate approach to calculating the click-depth for the visualization.
+Yikes!
+I'm going to have to do a loop to get the edge-count at each click-depth.
+This is going to be some hairy code.

 Anyway, these aren't my issues to figure out anymore.
 They are the LLM's.
 I choose ChatGPT 4o because it's such a good Python coder.
 We give it the kung fu